What, a tricky mind?

 Understanding how we process input, and create viable output is the skill of a project manager.
 Read that title as leader, coach, and manager of both ourselves and others.

 We have all seen optical illusions.
 Efforts designed to trick the optical system.
 They don’t need to be manufactured.
 Our mind tricks itself optically all the time.
 Recent research suggests that humans could not see the color ‘blue’ until recently.
 Given the physics of the color spectrum, blue has always existed.
 In fact, human vision is very sensitive to the color blue.
 Humans merely had no specific label, and therefore no memory association for the color ‘blue’.
 The evidence tends to confirm that our minds are part biology and part nurture (experience and environment).
-Before you read Kevin Loria’s article about seeing blue, prepare your mind for taking a test (it’s in the article) for distinguishing shades of green.
+Before you read Kevin Loria’s article about seeing blue; No one could describe the color ‘blue’ until modern times.
+Prepare your mind for taking a test (it’s in the article) for distinguishing shades of green.
 Help your eyes and your mind to process the green pattern by comparing the squares in sets of three adjacent objects.
 See if this helps you identify the mis-match before you read the answer.
 Or detach and step back to look at the image, and see if your mind sorts out uniqueness.
 Remember humans had to learn to distinguish between shades of green to survive in the jungles of the world – that whole predator versus prey advantage.
 If you want a more scientific and detailed description for why we see certain colors better, check out hyperphysics at Georgia State University.

 Just remember that we are adamant about what we see and reinforce in our memories, even once we are shown the evidence.
 Consider the very recent blue-black versus white-gold dress meme on the Internet.
 The best evidence is in the picture (the original picture is in the middle).
 All those rods in our eyes focus on the white/black gradient.
 Without a reference we see sharp contrast.
 Now look at the dress in the middle for a while.
 Given the reference on the right, you will likely start to see the blue in the middle image.